JRaviLab/amRdata/README.md

 **amRdata** is the first package in the [amR suite](https://github.com/JRaviLab/amR) for antimicrobial resistance (AMR) prediction.
-It takes a user‑provided species or taxon ID, downloads the corresponding genomes and AST data from BV‑BRC, constructs pangenomes, extracts features at multiple molecular scales, and prepares a unified Parquet‑backed DuckDB file for downstream ML modeling in **amRml**.
+It takes a user‑provided species or taxon ID, downloads the corresponding genomes and AST data from BV‑BRC (Bacterial and Viral Bioinformatics Resource Center), constructs pangenomes, extracts features at multiple molecular scales, and prepares a unified Parquet‑backed DuckDB file for downstream ML modeling in **amRml**.

 The workflow is comprised of 6 primary processes: